Mohsinuet/IntroductionToPython-PracticalApproach/README.md

 # Python Basic Operations
-This guide includes the basic concepts and operations of python programming.
+This guide includes the basic concepts and operations of python programming which includes:
+Basic Syntaxt
+variable
+Data Types and their operations List/Tupels/Dictioneries if else statments
+Loops
+Functions
+Classes and Object
+Core concepts of OOPS.

 Steps involved for creating python environment:

-Step 1: Check your computer system requirment either you want to install python in windows operating system and linux operating system.
+Step 1: Check your computer system requirment either you want to install python in windows operating system or linux operating system.

 Step 2: Go to https://www.python.org/downloads/ and check the latest version of python.
 I always recommends to choose the one steps lower or two step lower version of python because the latest version always have some updates or dependies which can be issue at beginers stage.
 So select the python verison.